Focus of the Intermountain Healthcare Leadership Institute

-The Institute provides advanced training for experienced clinical and operational leaders in not-for-profit and academic health systems who have the potential to make even more significant impacts within their organizations and in healthcare generally.
+The Institute is designed for mid-career, experienced health system leaders who possess the potential to make significant positive impacts on their organizations culture, strategy, and outcomes.
 Participants learn in an immersive and interactive environment from one another and from highly experienced and nationally recognized thought leaders.

 "We focus on timeless principles to develop trusted leaders at the intersection of clinical and operational excellence."

 Many not-for-profit and academic health systems provide excellent leadership training for their key executives focusing on strategy, innovation, finances, corporate restructuring, improving revenue cycle and supply chain operations, mergers and acquisitions, clinician burn-out, social determinants of health, and so on.
 Leadership competencies in these areas are important, which begs the question: Why should we attend the Developing Trusted Leaders program?

 The short answer is we focus on the critical competency of leadership itself.
 That is, how to become a more effective and trusted leader who will create positive, significant, and lasting change in your organization and in healthcare generally.

 Furthermore, we do so in a manner that cannot be duplicated in an in-house course.
 The Developing Trusted Leaders program is designed as a capstone leadership development experience to augment a healthcare institutions’ own leadership development programs.